-During the Emergency
+During the Emergency:

-1. Keep Ear to the Ground on Responses to the MCM Campaign: Conduct real-time monitoring of traditional and social media to gauge public confidence in the MCM campaign, including rumors, knowledge gaps, and waxing/waning trust, and then adjust messages and outreach strategies.
+Keep Ear to the Ground on Responses to the MCM Campaign: Conduct real-time monitoring of traditional and social media to gauge public confidence in the MCM campaign, including rumors, knowledge gaps, and waxing/waning trust, and then adjust messages and outreach strategies.

 A strong social media presence, in particular, will allow FDA to "listen" and anticipate potential communication issues before they become full-fledged crises (eg, concerns about MCM use or uptake of alternative or fraudulent products).
 Social media engagement is not a just-in-time endeavor; the relationships that make social media an effective tool in an emergency are built over time.
 While technology platforms will evolve, FDA should commit in the near term to provide messages to, and monitor information from the public (and providers) via social media.
+For more on FDA's social media use, see Appendix A.

-2. Address Public Priorities around Self-Protection: During an emergency, help to deliver a clear and obvious signal to the public about the desired protective behavior in the context of a specific threat and recommended MCM(s), if any.
+2) Address Public Priorities around Self-Protection: During an emergency, help to deliver a clear and obvious signal to the public about the desired protective behavior in the context of a specific threat and recommended MCM(s), if any.